Unified Convergence Analysis for Adaptive Optimization with Moving Average Estimator: Introduction

-This variance-reduction property of Adam-style algorithms is also helpful for us to design new algorithms and improve analysis for other non-convex optimization problems, e.g., compositional optimization, non-convex min-max optimization, and non-convex bilevel optimization.
-As an interesting yet non-trivial use case, we consider non-convex strongly-concave min-max optimization (or concave but satisfying a dual-side PL condition).
-We propose primal-dual stochastic momentum and Adam-style methods based on the SEMA estimator {\it without requiring a large mini-batch size and a Lipschitz continuous stochastic oracle}, and establish the state-of-the-art complexity, i.e., $O(\kappa^3/\epsilon^4)$ for finding an $\epsilon$-stationary solution, where $\kappa$ is a condition number.
-To the best of our knowledge, this is also the first work that establishes the convergence of primal-dual stochastic momentum and adaptive methods with various kinds of adaptive step sizes for updating the primal variable.
+This variance-reduction property of adaptive algorithms with moving average estimator is also helpful for us to design new algorithms and improve analysis for other non-convex optimization problems, e.g., compositional optimization, non-convex min-max optimization, and non-convex bilevel optimization.
+As an interesting yet non-trivial use case, we consider non-convex strongly-concave min-max optimization (or concave but satisfying a dual-side Polyak-Lojasiewicz [PL] condition).
+We propose primal-dual stochastic momentum and adaptive methods based on the SEMA estimator {\it without requiring a large mini-batch size and a Lipschitz continuous stochastic oracle}, and establish the state-of-the-art complexity, i.e., $O(\kappa^3/\epsilon^4)$ for finding an $\epsilon$-stationary solution, where $\kappa$ is a condition number.
+This work establishes the convergence of primal-dual stochastic momentum and adaptive methods with various kinds of adaptive step sizes for updating the primal variable.
 In addition, our result addresses a gap in the literature of non-convex strongly-concave min-max optimization~\citep{lin2020gradient,yan2020sharp}, which either requires a large mini-batch size or a double-loop for achieving the same complexity.

-Finally, we present a comparison of the results in this paper with existing results is summarized in Table~\ref{tab:0}.
+We present a comparison of our theoretical results with existing literature in Table~\ref{tab:0}.